canonknipser/viewexif/README.md

 ## Update
 1. Download the updated extension.
-You can do itby downloading the [latest ZIP-archive of `master` branch of its GitHub repository](https://github.com/canonknipser/viewexif/archive/master.zip).
+You can do it by downloading the [latest ZIP-archive of `master` branch of its GitHub repository](https://github.com/canonknipser/viewexif/archive/master.zip).
 2. Navigate in the ACP to `Customise -> Extension Management -> Manage extensions -> Show exif data` and click `Disable`.
 3. Copy the contents of the downloaded `cronstatus-master` folder to `/ext/canonknipser/viewexif/`.
 4. Navigate in the ACP to `Customise -> Extension Management -> Manage extensions -> Show exif data` and click `Enable`.